Rays vs. Rangers Player Props Betting Odds

 Semien Stats

-- Semien has collected 107 hits with 27 doubles, two triples, 12 home runs and 43 walks.
+- Semien has recorded 108 hits with 27 doubles, two triples, 12 home runs and 44 walks.
 He has driven in 58 runs with nine stolen bases.

 Semien Recent Games